 Chris May, Executive Director

 Chris May is an MBA with 18+ years of successful sales and marketing experience.
 He began his career in 1995 for Husqvarna before joining Hilti Corporation in 2009.
 Chris built a strong reputation within a niche market in the construction/infrastructure industry.
 Chris left his for-profit career in 2012, to pursue a growing desire to help non-profit organizations in need of business operations expertise.
 This journey began in DuPage County, but continued in assignments in Midtown Manhattan, and Colorado Springs.
 His expertise is in operations and development.
-Paramount to his career shift was the loss of his first wife (Rebecca) to melanoma cancer in 2005.
-After that battle, Chris’s love and care for people became a primary passion.
+Chris’s love and care for people is a primary passion.
 His heart for coming alongside staff, and guiding a diverse group of people toward a shared mission, is what drives him.
-A native of Princeton Illinois, he has been married to Heidi, his best friend, for the last 16 years.
-Chris and Heidi have three children, Kylie (18), Graham (14), and Rowen (13); they live in Oswego, Illinois.
+Chris lives in Oswego with his wife and three children.

 Molly Evans, Executive Chef and Teen Development Coordinator